Here's what you need to know about OLED screen burn-in

 Burn-in is (usually) not covered under warranty

-In their warranties, LG and Sony explicitly state that image retention and/or burn-in is not covered on their OLED TVs.
+In their warranties, LG and Sony explicitly state that image retention and burn-in are not covered on their OLED TVs.
 When CNET reached out to LG to ask why, a representative replied:

 "There is generally no warranty coverage for image retention by TV companies and display manufacturers.
-Image retention may result when consumers are out of normal viewing conditions, and most manufacturers do not support warranty for such usage regardless of the type of display." -- Tim Alessi, director of new products at LG
+Image retention may result when consumers are out of normal viewing conditions, and most manufacturers do not support warranty for such usage regardless of the type of display," said Tim Alessi, director of new products at LG.

 Sony's reply was similar: "Our warranty covers product and manufacturing defects.
 Burn-in is not covered as it is caused by consumer usage and is not a product defect."